 Labeling letters as silent is a problem.

-The problem with calling a letter silent is that feels like an explanation to someone who is learning to read.
+The problem with calling a letter silent is that it feels like an explanation to someone who is learning to read.
 “Oh.
 Don’t worry about the <g> in sign.
 It’s a silent letter.
 Just skip over it.”
 That learner will probably become as complacent as the adults around him and not even look for an understanding as to WHY it is not pronounced in that word.
 And, of course, by just moving on, thinking there is no reason for it to be there, they will miss out on understanding a whole lot about digraphs, markers, etymology, word families, and phonology.

 Just imagine what it would be like if letters COULD talk.
-What if they could each tell you their history or how pairing them up with other letters matters!
+What if they could each tell you their history or how pairing them up with other letters to form graphemes matters!
 What if they could tell you that their coming together in a spelling is like music and the melody each word creates is in their sense and meaning!

 Until then, let’s speak on their behalf.
 Let’s not lump all unpronounced letters into one mislabeled group.
 Unpronounced does not mean uninteresting or without purpose.
 Let’s celebrate the history and individual awesomeness of each!